Small solutions of ternary quadratic congruences with averaging over the moduli: Proofs of Theorems and

 This is less than or equal to $N^6Q^{-3\varepsilon}$ if

 We fix

 Then \eqref{DeltaN} and \eqref{newDeltaN} hold if

 This completes the proof of Theorem \ref{mainthm3}. \\ \\ {\bf Remark 2:} If we take $r=4$ in place of $r=3$ in our application of Proposition \ref{Burgess} above, then we obtain the slightly better exponent $159/368$ in place of $45/104$.
 However, in this case, the said Proposition \ref{Burgess} is applicable only if $q$ is cubefree.
+Taking larger values $r>4$ in Proposition \ref{Burgess} does not improve the result.